 tailback.
 No hot laps between races.

-11. When the front row of cars reaches the white line (in turn 4),
+11. When the front row of cars reach the orange cone (in turn 4),

 the start will be

 official upon the flagman signaling with the green flag.
 The pole

 car will set the pace,

 which shall be consistent with track conditions and as required